 Minimum Disruption Restart (MDR)

-In the case of the RP failover, NSR is achieved by for both TCP and the applications (OSPF
+In the case of the RP failover, NSR is achieved by for both TCP and the applications (OSPF or LDP).

 Stream Control Transmission Protocol (SCTP) is a reliable transport protocol that provides multihoming, stream support, and partial reliability.
 Multihoming occurs when one (or both) endpoints of a connection can consist of more than one IP address, which enables transparent failover between redundant network paths.
 SCTP can transport multiple message-streams.